List of songs recorded by Shakira

-The Colombian singer Shakira has recorded songs for twelve studio albums, three compilation albums, two live albums and two promotional albums.
-Shakira has also released 68 singles, two extended plays, 35 music videos and three music DVDs.
-Shakira released two albums Magia (1991) and Peligro (1993), before releasing her third album Pies Descalzos in 1995.
-It debuted at number one in eight countries and went on to sell five million copies worldwide.
+Shakira is a Colombian singer who has recorded songs for twelve studio albums, three compilation albums, two live albums and two promotional albums.
+She has released 68 singles, two extended plays, 35 music videos and three music DVDs.
+She released two albums Magia (1991) and Peligro (1993), before releasing a third album Pies Descalzos in 1995.
+It debuted at No. 1 in eight countries and went on to sell five million copies worldwide.
 The album spawned six singles, "Estoy Aquí", "¿Dónde Estás Corazón?", "Pies Descalzos, Sueños Blancos", "Un Poco de Amor", "Antología" and "Se Quiere, Se Mata".
-The next year, a remix album, simply titled The Remixes was released, featuring remixes of songs from her debut album.
+In 1996, a remix album, titled The Remixes was released with remixes of songs from her debut album.
 Shakira's fourth studio album Dónde Están los Ladrones? was released in September 1998.
-The album debuted at number 131 on the Billboard 200 and went on to sell 7 million copies worldwide.
-Eight of the eleven tracks on the album's became singles: "Ciega, Sordomuda", "Si Te Vas", "Tú", "Inevitable", "Octavo Día", "Moscas en la Casa", "No Creo" and "Ojos Así".
+The album debuted at No. 131 on the Billboard 200 and sold 7 million copies worldwide.
+Eight of the 11 tracks on the album's became singles: "Ciega, Sordomuda", "Si Te Vas", "Tú", "Inevitable", "Octavo Día", "Moscas en la Casa", "No Creo" and "Ojos Así".

 Shakira's first live album, MTV Unplugged, was released in February 2000, and reached number one on the US Top Latin Albums chart.
-The following year, she released her fifth studio album, and first to include songs in English, Laundry Service.
-The album became the best-selling album of 2002; selling more than 15 million copies worldwide Seven songs from the album became international singles: "Whenever, Wherever", "Underneath Your Clothes", "Objection (Tango)", "The One", "Poem to a Horse", "Te Dejo Madrid" and "Que Me Quedes Tú".
-Her second compilation album, Grandes Éxitos was released in November 2002, and reached number one on the U.S. Hot Latin Tracks chart.
-Shakira released her second live album, Live & off the Record, in March 2004, also Shakira covered the AC/DC song "Back in Black".
+In 2001, she released her fifth studio album and the first to include songs in English, Laundry Service.
+The album was the best-selling album of 2002; selling more than 15 million copies worldwide Seven songs from the album became international singles: "Whenever, Wherever", "Underneath Your Clothes", "Objection (Tango)", "The One", "Poem to a Horse", "Te Dejo Madrid" and "Que Me Quedes Tú".
+Her second compilation album, Grandes Éxitos was released in November 2002 topping the U.S. Hot Latin Tracks chart.
+Shakira released her second live album, Live & off the Record, in March 2004.
+She covered the AC/DC song "Back in Black".